Dame Fiona Woolf DBE DStJ DL

 She was a Member of the Competition Commission and a non-executive director of Affinity Water Ltd, both from 2005 to 2013.

-Fiona studied Law at Keele University and earned a Diploma in Comparative Law from the University of Strasbourg.
-She qualified as a solicitor in 1973 and worked in the corporate and banking fields at Clifford Chance.
+Fiona studied Law at Keele University and Comparative Law at the University of Strasbourg.
+She qualified as a solicitor in 1973.
 She became a partner in CMS Cameron McKenna in 1981.
 She was awarded a Senior Fellowship at Harvard University in 2001/2.
 She has been awarded honorary doctorates by Keele University, the College of Law( as it then was), City University and is an Honorary Bencher of Middle Temple.
 She became the first Chancellor of the University of Law in November 2014 and for her Mayoral year was ex officio Chancellor of The City University.

 Nicholas Woolf B.Sc (Econ ), CTA (Fellow), FCA, KStJ